Portrait of Dmitry Merezhkovsky found in the collection of Museum of Photography History, Nizhni Novgorod. Source: Getty Images

 As Russia marks 150 years since the birth of Symbolist writer Dmitry Merezhkovsky, Alma Classics are publishing the first unabridged English translation of Leonardo da Vinci: The Resurrection of the Gods, the story of the painter’s life.

 Ignat Avsey, who died in 2013, translated several novels by Dostoevsky and specialized in unearthing forgotten literary gems.
 He regarded this posthumously published Leonardo as his most important translation, and it could be a spark that helps reignite Merezhkovsky’s reputation.

-At nearly 700 pages, Merezhkovsky travelled in the artist’s footsteps, and his landscapes are vivid.
+At nearly 700 pages, Merezhkovsky traveled in the artist’s footsteps, and his landscapes are vivid.
 This novel, first published in 1900, was the second part of a Christ and Antichrist trilogy, dealing, as much of Merezhkovsky’s work does, with the nature of religion.
-Like Bulgakov’s The Master and Margarita, Leonardo is full of devils, bacchants and naked, flying witches.
+Like Bulgakov’s The Master and Margarita, Leonardo is full of devils,

 Merezhkovsky, one of 10 children, was born on Aug.
 2, 1865.
 His father served as a privy councilor under Alexander II.
 His childhood homes, a palatial dacha on St. Petersburg’s Yelagin Island and a classical-style Crimean estate between mountains and sea, gave Merezhkovsky’s imagination some picturesque source material.
 Hearing bible stories and saints’ lives from the housekeeper, he developed a lifelong religious devotion.
 Merezhkovsky’s poetry was first published while he was very young, despite the scorn of Fyodor Dostoevsky, who told him he would have to suffer to write well.